Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzAdvisorConfiguration.md

 ## DESCRIPTION
 The configurations associated with a subscription have two types:

+Subscription level configuration: There can be only one configuration of this type for a subscription.
+LowCpuThreshold and Exclude are the only property of this type of configuration.

 ResourceGroup level configuration: There can be only one configuration for each ResourceGroup in a subscription.
 Exclude is the only property of this type of configuration.

-ResourceGroup level configuration: There can be only one configration for each ResourceGroup in a subscription, only exclude property is taken into effect for configuration.

 ## EXAMPLES